Eelam

-Eelam (ஈழம், īḻam, /ta/, also spelled Eezham, Ilam or Izham in English) is the native Tamil name for the South Asian island now known as Sri Lanka.
+Eelam (ஈழம், īḻam, /ta/, also spelled Eezham, Ilam or Izham in English) is the native Tamil name for the South Asian island also known as Sri Lanka.
 Eelam is also the Tamil name for the spurge (a plant), toddy (an intoxicant) and gold.

 The exact etymology and the original meaning of the word are not clearly known, and there are number of conflicting theories.
-The retroflex approximant ḻ in īḻam is a characteristic phoneme for [sangam Tamil language] that is now retained only in the closely related languages Tamil and Malayalam.
+The retroflex approximant ḻ in īḻam is a characteristic phoneme for Dravidian languages that is now retained only in the closely related languages Tamil and Malayalam.
 Conventionally, it has been represented in the Latin script by the digraph zh.